 Be Inspired and Write!

-Keep in mind that no matter how hard we try, no matter how several approaches we apply, there are things that are beyond our control.
+Keep in mind that no matter how hard we try or how many approaches we apply, there are random things beyond our control.
 However, we can control our attitude and put our best effort into our craft.

-Hopefully, this article will be helpful in your quest for topics to write about.
-If you don’t see an idea that immediately grabs your attention, take a shot anyway.
-You’ll never know what inspiration will come along!
+Hopefully, this article will be helpful in your quest for interesting topics to write about.
+Take a shot anyway if you don’t see an idea immediately grabbing your attention.
+You’ll never know what writing inspiration will come along!